apify/actor-whitepaper/README.md

 The commands described in this section are expected to be called from within a context of a running Actor, both in local environment or on the Apify platform.

-By default, the identifier of the current Actor run is taken from `ACTOR_RUN_ID` environment variable, but it can be overridden.
-For example, in Node.js you can initialize the `Actor` class using another `actorRunId`, or in the `actor` CLI command you can pass the `--actor-run-id` flag.
+The Actor runtime system passes the context via [environment variables](#environment-variables), such as `APIFY_TOKEN` or `ACTOR_RUN_ID`, which is used by the SDK or CLI to interact with the runtime.

 ### Actor initialization

+The SDKs provide convenience methods to initialize the Actor and handle its result.
-First, the Actor should be initialized.
-During initialization, it prepares to receive events from Apify platform, determines machine and storage configuration and optionally purges previous state from local storage.
-It will also create a default instance of the Actor class.
+During initialization, it loads environment variables, checks configuration, prepares to receive system events, and optionally purges previous state from local storage.

-It is not required to perform the initialization explicitly, because the Actor will initialize on execution of any Actor method, but we strongly recommend it to prevent race conditions.

 #### Node.js

 In Node.js the Actor is initialized by calling the `init()` method.
 It should be paired with an `exit()` method which terminates the Actor.
 Use of `exit()` is not required, but recommended.
 For more information go to [Exit Actor](#exit-actor).

 ```js
 import { Actor } from 'apify';